 Because the assessment investigated supply and demand at a county scale, it is important to consider how to interpret and use the results.
-The project's principal conclusion is that the results cannot be used for actual site-specific decision making.
+The project's principal conclusion is that the results cannot be used for actual site-specific decisions.

-Nevertheless, the results should help to foster important conversations.
-How could a county possibly be using more water today than the system might tolerate long term?
-How could several others already be using a high percentage of their renewable supplies?
-And, on the other hand, how could so many counties where water seems in short supply, show up as comfortably within their capacity?
+Nevertheless, the results should help foster important conversations.
+How can a county possibly be using more water today than the system might tolerate long term?
+How can several other counties already be using a high percentage of their renewable supplies?
+On the other hand, how can so many counties in which water seems in short supply show up as comfortably within their capacity?

 The answers to these questions are complicated, and highlight many issues that still remain.
-For example, while the assessment and conclusions do not account for surface water coming into a county or even for ground water that may, in effect, be drawn from a neighboring county, they signal an early caution to those concerned about the ability of water resources to sustain development and support ecosystems.
+For example, while the assessment and conclusions do not account for surface water entering a county - or even for ground water that may, in effect, be drawn from a neighboring county - they signal an early caution for those concerned about the ability of water resources to sustain development and support ecosystems.

 Some ground water experts are not surprised by the project's findings.
 They note that the vast reserves of ground water underneath the Twin Cities metropolitan area were deposited thousands of years ago, subsequently covered and largely blocked from direct access to recent recharge waters.
-To what extent is water in these systems largely a one-time opportunity?
+To what extent is water in these systems essentially a one-time opportunity?
 The answer is unclear.

-This uncertainty makes the call for careful and cautious allocation of water from confined aquifers anywhere in the state prudent.
+This uncertainty makes the call for careful and cautious allocation of water from the state's confined aquifers prudent.
 It makes better understanding of where ground water can be found, and how much can be sustainably and safely consumed, an obvious state priority.
-It also makes better knowledge of the connection to surface waters important for a number of reasons, including the contribution ground water makes to surface flows - low flows are, in fact, ground water discharges - and how these contributions may be put at risk by ground water use; the need to consider combined use of surface and ground waters; and the influence ground water may have on the quality of surface waters, and vice versa.
+It also makes better knowledge of the connection between ground water and surface water important for a number of reasons.
+These include:

+- The contribution ground water makes to surface flows - low flows are, in fact, ground water discharges - How these contributions may be put at risk by ground water use - The need to consider combined use of surface and ground waters - The influence ground water may have on the quality of surface waters, and vice versa.